cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 OK 29 Nov 2019 14:11:29 EST
 ```

-Looks like a problem; BIND9 is now looking for a file which doesn't exist.
+Looks like a problem; BIND 9 is now looking for a file which doesn't exist.
 This
 may be a tangled dependency issue, so I'm going to go back and provision the
-SAMBA domain and point it at BIND9.
+Samba domain and point it at BIND 9.
 I'm hoping that creates the required file.

 ## Provisioning the Domain